evidentlyai/evidently/docs/book/dashboard/add_dashboard_tabs.md

 Each Project has a monitoring Dashboard to visualize metrics and test results over time.
 A Dashboard can have multiple monitoring Panels, such as counters, line or bar plots, etc.

+The Dashboard lets you monitor live data or track ad hoc experiments and tests.
+Use the "Show in order" toggle to switch between two views:
+* Time series view: Displays data points with their actual time intervals (great for live monitoring).
+* Sequential view: Shows results in order with equal spacing (ideal for experiments).

 ![](../.gitbook/assets/main/evidently_ml_monitoring_main.png)

 {% hint style="info" %}
 **Data source**.
-To populate the Dashboard, you must send the relevant data inside the snapshots.
+To populate the Dashboard, you must send the evaluation results from Python, or create Reports or Test Suites directly in the UI.
 The Panels will be empty otherwise.
-Read more about [sending snapshots](snapshots.md).
 {% endhint %}

 Initially, the Dashboard for a new Project is empty.
 You can organize it and select values to plot.